Rule 3745-50-58 | Conditions applicable to all permits.

-(a) The permittee shall report orally to Ohio EPA any noncompliance which may endanger health or the environment within twenty-four hours after the time the permittee becomes aware of the circumstances, including the following:
+(a) The permittee shall report orally to Ohio EPA any noncompliance which may endanger health or the environment within twenty-four hours after the time the permittee becomes aware of the circumstances, including:

 (i) Information concerning release of any hazardous waste that may cause an endangerment to public drinking water supplies.

 (ii) Any information of a release or discharge of hazardous waste or of a fire or explosion from the hazardous waste management facility which could threaten the environment or human health outside the facility.

 (b) The description of the occurrence and the cause of the occurrence shall include:

 (i) Name, address, and telephone number of the owner or operator;